Electrocuting an Elephant: Release

-This was one of many short "actuality" films by the Edison Manufacturing Company shot at Coney Island from 1897 on.
+This was one of many short actuality films by the Edison Manufacturing Company shot at Coney Island from 1897 on.
 It was released on January 17, 1903, 13 days after Topsy's death, to be viewed in Edison coin-operated kinetoscopes.
-It was listed in the Edison catalog as:
+It was described in the Edison catalog as:

 Electrocuting an Elephant does not seem to have been as popular as other Edison films from that period.

 Place in history

 The Edison company submitted the film to the Library of Congress as a "paper print" (a photographic record of each frame of the film) for copyright purposes.
 This form of submission may have saved the film for posterity since most films and negatives of this period decayed or were destroyed over time.
 It may have been the first time a death was ever captured in a motion picture film.

 The film fell into relative obscurity in the years after 1903, showing up as an out-of-context clip in the 1979 film Mr. Mike's Mondo Video.
 In 1991, documentary maker Ric Burns made the film Coney Island which included a segment recounting the death of Topsy, including clips from the film Electrocuting an Elephant.
 The film was also used in a memorial arts piece to commemorate the 100th anniversary of Topsy's death created by New Orleans artist Lee Deigaard and exhibited at the Coney Island USA museum.
 It allowed the public to view the film on a hand cranked mutoscope while surrounded by hanging chains and standing on a copper plate.